ExpressAI/AI-Gaokao/README.md

 * `Input Lang/Output Lang`: `en` (since so far, it only supports for English paper evaluation)
 * `System Details`: optional

+For other types of questions (i.e., subdataset), ones can follow the above prompt to fill in the form, where the only differences exist in the
+`Task` and `Metrics`.
+We detail them below.

 ##### (2) Evaluate `cloze-multiple-choice`
 * `Task`: `qa-multiple-choice`
 * `Metrics`: `CorrectCount`